macauleyp/thread-library/README.md

 # User-Level Thread Library in C

-This is a pure user-level thread library that has a interface similar to the standard POSIX Thread library.
+This is a pure User-Level Thread library that has an interface similar to the standard POSIX Thread library.
 The code was compiled and executed successfully on CentOS 7.

 # Running the Library